You want your chinchilla to be healthy.

-Understand What to Do If Your Chinchilla Doesn’t React Well to Fruit
+Understand What to Do If Your Chinchilla Doesn’t React Well To Fruit

 If you do decide to get a bit risky with your fruit selection or maybe your chinchilla even reacts badly to a safe fruit, don’t sit on your thumbs.

 Make sure it’s a chinchilla qualified vet and let them remedy the situation and advise on the next best steps.

 Don’t try and handle these situations yourself.
 Once again, better safe than sorry.

 With proper care and some basic common sense, chinchillas can make one of the most fantastic pets you can own.

-Clearly, avoid the fruits we advised against in this post and if you ever have any doubts about what is safe or unsafe for your chinchilla, be sure to consult your vet.
+Always avoid the fruits we advised against in this post.
+And if you ever have any doubts about what is safe or unsafe for your chinchilla, be sure to consult your vet.

 Do you have any other fruits you are curious about?
 Have you ever had your chinchilla react poorly to a fruit that’s on our list?